 Each state sets its own regulations for labor law compliance posters.
 Contact your state labor office to learn your posting requirements.

 For notices you can share electronically, you need a designated place to store them and distribute them to employees.
-You can use simple employee records software.
+You can use HR software.
 You can easily upload documents, including your employee handbook, and share them with your staff.
+And, our HR add-on integrates with our payroll software.
+Get your free trial today!

-This article is updated from its original publication date of 9/25/2012.
+This article has been updated from its original publication date of September 25, 2012.

 This is not intended as legal advice; for more information, please click here.